themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 #### Nanocoat by fire.

 An alternate way to nanocoat is with fire.
-Use a gas torch and heat copper until it is just about to turn red hot.
+Use a gas torch and heat copper until it is just about to turn red hot then allow to cool on its own.
+The nano coating will align in the direction you paint the heat over the copper, therefore using voltmeter is not necessary.

+This puts a layer of finely spaced nano-particles on the copper, the butane/propane gas facilates this process.
+This method better suits coils and/or capacitors.

+Plates, on the other, used for GANS production require several largley spaced nano-partilces and the caustic method facilitates this process.
+The nano-particles detach from the copper and convert to GANS.

 ## Summary